ching841025/ML-Design-Final-Project-G5/README.md

 #### clean_data.parquet/Model_development.py

-Load the clean_data with Model_development.py to train ML model and evaluate the stock selection at different time of the year.
+Load the clean_data with Model_development.py to train ML model and evaluate the stock selection at different time of the year.Model_deployment.ipynb

+#### Model_deployment.ipynb

+Logging all the model in local folder for deployment by fastapi_streamlit.py